SrushtiArekar/RPA_UiPath/RPAChallengeUsingREFramework/Readme.md

 ## 🚀 What It Does

-✅ Reads structured data from an Excel file
+✅ Reads structured data from an Excel file.
-✅ Pushes each row as a transaction item to an **Orchestrator Queue**
+✅ Pushes each row as a transaction item to an **Orchestrator Queue**.
-✅ Uses **REFramework to process each item dynamically**
+✅ Uses **REFramework to process each item dynamically**.
-✅ Enters data into the web form (with fields changing order)
+✅ Enters data into the web form (with fields changing order).
-✅ Uses **Assets for input file path and URL**
+✅ Uses **Assets for input file path and URL**.
-✅ **Logs every step using built-in logging of REFramework**
+✅ **Logs every step using built-in logging of REFramework**.
-✅ **Gracefully handles system/business exceptions**
+✅ **Gracefully handles system/business exceptions**.

 ---